AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

       type My_Int_2 is new My_Int_1;

-Now when we do the type derivation, we inherit the function :ada:`Odd for My_Int_2`.
+Now when we do the type derivation, we inherit the function :ada:`Odd` for :ada:`My_Int_2`.
 But where does this function come from?
 We haven't written it explicitly, so the compiler somehow materializes this new implicit function.
 How does it do that?